Purchase Agreement Basics

-When buying or selling heavy equipment online, you need to gather, complete and exchange specific documents before a sale can be finalized.
+When buying or selling a boat online, you need to gather, complete and exchange specific documents before a sale can be finalized.
 The bill of sale — sometimes called a purchase agreement — varies slightly according to the item you’re selling.
 There are plenty of online templates that can be used or easily adapted for your transaction.
-While purchase agreements for equipment doesn’t need to be overly complex, these details should always be included:
+While purchase agreements for a boat don’t need to be overly complex, these details should always be included:

 - Total purchase price

 - Details as to how payment will be completed – especially if there are multiple payments or payment is contingent on items like repairs, completed projects or inspections.

 - Current location and condition of the item being sold